timfoil/ClipBot/README.md

 ```

 This command will play a random sound from the ayaya sound-group (assuming '!' has been set to the
 bot's prefix).
-If we specifically wanted to play the ayaya1.ogg soundfile we could type:
+If a user specifically wanted to play the ayaya1.ogg soundfile we could type:

 ```
 !ayaya ayaya1